Author: BB Sport News

 Blues legend Eden Hazard has admitted he wants to see a former teammate managing Chelsea in the future

-Eden Hazard has revealed his dream of seeing former Chelsea teammate Cesc Fàbregas one day take charge of the club from the dugout, as the Spaniard’s coaching reputation continues to rise in Serie A.
+Hazard is hoping that Fàbregas will day take charge of the club from the dugout, as the Spaniard’s coaching reputation continues to rise in Serie A.

 Hazard, who shared some of Chelsea’s most successful modern years alongside Fàbregas, did not hide his admiration for the former midfielder’s transition into coaching.